DLFMetadataAssessment/2018MetadataAnalysisWorkshop/or_1.md

 ![refine-4.png](images/refine-4.png)

-(Of course, it is imperative to let Refine know that we are sorting numbers and not strings of text, otherwise our sort will not be as expected.)
+(Of course, it is imperative to let Refine know that we are sorting *numbers* and not strings of text, otherwise our sort will not be as expected.)

 Note that in the furthest lefthand column, the Refine-appointed row ID numbers are still tied to their original rows.
-This is because sorts in OpenRefine are temporary -- if you remove the Sort, the data will go back to its original "unordered" form.
+This is because sorts in OpenRefine are only *temporary*; if you remove the Sort, the data will go back to its original "unordered" form.
 You can do this by selecting **Sort** > **Remove Sort**.

 ## Assessment Tools